cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

         proposedUpgradeChannel.counterpartyChannelIdentifier == currentChannel.counterpartyChannelIdentifier
     )

+    // new channel version must be nonempty abortTransactionUnless(proposedUpgradeChannel.Version != "")

     // current ordering must be a valid ordering of packets
     // in the proposed ordering
     // e.g. ORDERED -> UNORDERED, ORDERED -> DAG